 2. Application fee: $100 for each form you submit (you may indicate two programs on each form), payable by credit card when you submit the form.

-6. Personal statement: Separate from the "applicant statement", upload your personal statement, describing in as much detail as possible your interests in psychology and your career goals.
+5. Personal statement: Describing in as much detail as possible your interests in psychology and your career goals.
 Also indicate the area of psychology that you want to study (e.g. developmental, social, etc.) and the name of one or more faculty members with whom you would like to work.
+Upload document, file may not exceed 3MB.

 GRE (Graduate Record Examination):